cdhassell/freeseat4wp/README.md

 <li>Entry points from WP pages or posts are now from WP shortcodes.
 The shortcode "[freeseat-shows]" displays the front page list of all available shows.
 The shortcode "[freeseat-direct showid=xx]" enters the seatmap display formerly at seats.php.

 <li>A new function freeseat_switch() is called on every page of the ticket purchase process.
 A parameter $fsp determines whether to display repr, seats, pay, confirm or finish pages.

-The showedit and showlist plugins have been moved into core.
+<li>The showedit and showlist plugins have been moved into core.

 <li>A new plugin has been added to allow administrator upload of seatmap CSV files.
 A help screen explains how to format a spreadsheet and save it as a CSV file for upload.